 Who Gets Acne Vulgaris?

 Acne is estimated to affect 633 million people globally, making it the 8th most common condition worldwide.
 Acne most commonly occurs in adolescence and affects an estimated 80–90% of teenagers in the Western world.
 Lower rates are reported in some rural societies.
 Children and adults may also be affected before and after puberty, respectively.
-Although acne becomes less common in adulthood, it persists in nearly half of affected people into their twenties and thirties and a smaller group continue to have difficulties into their forties.
+Although it becomes less common in adulthood, it persists in nearly half of affected people into their twenties and thirties and a smaller group continue to have difficulties into their forties.

 Acne is also associated with other conditions such as Polycystic Ovarian Syndrome (PCOS) and other conditions affecting hormonal balance.
-Additionally, acne may be a side effect of common medications, such as systemic steroids (glucocorticoids), lithium, isoniazid, hydantoin and testosterone.
+Additionally, it may be a side effect of common medications, such as systemic steroids (glucocorticoids), lithium, isoniazid, hydantoin and testosterone.

 Signs and Symptoms of Acne Vulgaris